ben-grande/qusal/docs/DESIGN.md

 ### Qube features

+If a project specific feature must be set to a qube, it must start with the prefix `x-qusal-`.

-Control daemons using Qubes Services.
+With the `service.` prefix, it is possible to control daemons using Qubes Services.
 It is much better to control services this way as we can declare during the creation of qubes instead of having to add a state to run a script during boot to unmask and start a specific service.
 The method below is most of the times combined with `systemd.unit` `ConditionPathExists=` to enable the service conditionally.

 *   Server's service name must match the syntax: `service-server` (example:
     `rsync-server`, `syncthing-server`);